COVID-19: travel health notice for all travellers

 Indigenous peoples

-Visiting most areas populated by indigenous peoples should present no danger, with the exception of Mennonite colonies in the northern area of Chaco Paraguayo, where the Ayoreo woodland group lives.
+Visiting most areas populated by indigenous peoples should present no danger, apart from the northern area of Chaco Paraguayo, where the Ayoreo woodland group lives.
 Some Ayoreos may perceive outsiders as a threat.

 Road safety